-“Literacy and State-Society Interactions in 19th Century France.”
+“Literacy and State-Society Relations in 19th Century France.”
 2020.
 American Journal of Political Science 64(4): 1001-1016. (with Nan Zhang)

 Modern states are distinguished by the breadth and depth of public regulation over private affairs.
 This aspect of state capacity and state power is predicated on frequent and dense encounters between the state and the population it seeks to control.
 We argue that literacy in the language of state administration facilitates state-society interaction by lowering the transaction costs of those encounters.
 We support this claim with evidence drawing upon detailed historical data from 19th century France during a crucial period of state- and nation-building.
 Focusing on the specific domain of French marriage regulations, we find that increasing literacy predicts greater popular involvement with local authorities across French regions over time.
 These results demonstrate that literacy plays an important role in political development not solely by enhancing loyalty to the state, as the literature has recognized, but also by lowering cognitive and linguistic barriers to state-society interaction.

 “Legibility and the Informational Foundations of State Capacity.”
 2017.
 Journal of Politics 79(1): 118-132. (with Nan Zhang)